Supported Site Boston University: Teacher-In-Residence

 - The TIR met with all freshmen and sophomore undergraduate physics majors to encourage them to take advantage of early teaching opportunities such as the LA experience [item 1, above].

-- The TIR took 6 BU freshman and sophomore physics majors to help facilitate the NE Physics Olympic competition with all of these students subsequently applying to be Learning Assistance for the fall of 2013
+- The TIR took seven BU freshman and sophomore physics majors to help facilitate the NE Physics Olympic competition in Spring 2014, and six in Spring 2013 .

-- We strengthened our connections with local physics teachers, by holding four on-campus meetings for teachers (Boston University Physics Teacher Network, BU-PTN).
-Physics teachers from 25 different school districts participated in these physics teacher networking meetings.
-Teachers as far as West Springfield in western Massachusetts attended and 13 different teachers from Boston public schools attended.
-A total of 65 different physics teachers attended with 6 teachers attending all four meetings, 8 attending 3 meetings, 13 attending 2 meetings and 38 attending 1 meeting.
-Attendance for the four meetings was 29, 26, 29, and 28 participants .
+- We strengthened our connections with local physics teachers, by holding five on-campus meetings for teachers (Boston University Physics Teacher Network, BU-PTN).
+Physics teachers from over 30 different school districts participated in these physics teacher networking meetings.
+Teachers as far as West Springfield in western Massachusetts attended and 28 different teachers from Boston public schools attended .

-- We currently have three undergraduate physics majors committed to becoming high school physics teachers, one Engineering student committed to becoming a high school physics teacher, and one incoming MAT student committed to becoming a high school physics teacher .
+- We currently have two undergraduate physics majors committed to becoming high school physics teachers and five incoming MAT student committed to becoming high school physics teachers .

-- The TIR put forth a draft proposal for a new BU physics major educator track.
-The physics department chair has expressed interest in seeing that this proposal is brought to the physics department faculty for consideration during the upcoming fall .
+- The TIR presented a proposal for a new BU physics major educator track.
+The physics department voted during their December 2013 faculty meeting to approve this new physics major track .

-- Physics professors from the BU physics department were invited to present a mini seminar to the BU-PTN participants (we had two such mini seminars one led by a BU physics department faculty and one led by an Astrophysics department faculty) .
+- Physics professors from the BU physics department were invited to present a mini seminar to the BU-PTN participants (we had two such mini seminars one led by a BU physics department professor and one led by an Astrophysics department professor) .

 - The TIR was integrated into the introductory physics course for non-majors via planning meetings, curriculum development, modeling instruction and occasional co-teaching of the studio sections .